Rotary International

 Rotary International is one of the largest service organizations in the world.
-Its stated mission is to "provide service to others, promote integrity, and advance world understanding, goodwill, and peace through [the] fellowship of business, professional, and community leaders".
+The self-declared mission of Rotary, as stated on its website, is to "provide service to others, promote integrity, and advance world understanding, goodwill, and peace through [the] fellowship of business, professional, and community leaders".
 It is a non-political and non-religious organization.
-Membership is by invitation and based on various social factors.
+Membership is by application or invitation and based on various social factors.
 There are over 46,000 member clubs worldwide, with a membership of 1.4 million individuals, known as Rotarians.

+Rotary International is the organization of service clubs with the largest membership in the world, with 1.9 million volunteers, including all the members of clubs that make up the Rotary family, namely Rotary, Interact and Rotaract clubs.

 History

 The first years of the Rotary Club

-The first Rotary Club was formed when attorney Paul P. Harris called together a meeting of three business acquaintances in downtown Chicago, United States, at Harris's friend Gustave Loehr's office in the Unity Building on Dearborn Street on February 23, 1905.
+The first Rotary Club was formed when attorney Paul P. Harris called together a meeting of three business acquaintances in downtown Chicago, Illinois, United States, at Harris's friend Gustave Loehr's office in the Unity Building on Dearborn Street on February 23, 1905.
 In addition to Harris and Loehr (a mining engineer and freemason), Silvester Schiele (a coal merchant), and Hiram E. Shorey (a tailor) were the other two who attended this first meeting.
 The members chose the name Rotary because initially they rotated subsequent weekly club meetings to each other's offices, although within a year, the Chicago club became so large it became necessary to adopt the now-common practice of a regular meeting place.

 The next four Rotary Clubs were organized in cities in the western United States, beginning with San Francisco, then Oakland, Seattle, and Los Angeles.
 The National Association of Rotary Clubs in America was formed in 1910.
-On November 3, 1910, a Rotary club began meeting in Winnipeg, Manitoba, Canada, the beginning of the organisation's internationality.
+On November 3, 1910, a Rotary club began meeting in Winnipeg, Manitoba, Canada, marking the beginning of Rotary as an international organization.
 On 22 February 1911, the first meeting of the Rotary Club Dublin was held in Dublin, Ireland.
 This was the first club established outside of North America.
-In April 1912, Rotary chartered the Winnipeg club marking the first establishment of an American-style service club outside the United States.
+In April 1912, the Winnipeg club was chartered, marking the first official establishment of an American-style service club outside the United States.
 To reflect the addition of a club outside of the United States, the name was changed to the International Association of Rotary Clubs in 1912.